oheneadj/e-Examination/README.md

-# Online-exam-system
+# e-Examination

-Online examination system is a app for setup online quiz with so many functionality.
+e-Examination is a app for setup online quiz with so many functionality.
 It is a PHP project.